-Overall, the number of chondrichthyans encountered per tow increased slightly in 2024 compared to previous surveys, but whether this increase is significant needs to be further evaluated as well as the possibility of seasonal effect.
+Overall, the number of chondrichthyans encountered per tow increased slightly in 2024 compared to previous surveys, but whether this increase is significant needs to be further evaluated.

 Etmopteridae

 Etmopterus alphus, Ebert, Straube, Leslie, and Weigman, 2016, White Cheek Lanternshark.
 A single female E. alphus was collected (compared to the six E. alphus-five females and one male-from previous trips).
 The female was 43.6 cm $L_T$ and was taken with midwater gear at Walters Shoal (Figure 17).
 In previous surveys E. alphus was encountered at both Walters Shoal and the Southwest Indian Ocean Ridge (Figure 18).